frantisekvasa/rotate_parcellation/README.md

 Finally, the idea was more formally discussed in the following paper, where the methods (for vertex-wise analyses) are made publicly available as well:

   * Alexander-Bloch, A., Shou H., Liu, S., Satterthwaite, T. D., Glahn, D. C., Shinohara, R. T., Vandekar, S. N. and Raznahan, A. (2018).
 On testing for spatial correspondence between maps of human brain structure and function. *NeuroImage*, 178:540-551.

+For code to perform spherical permutations at the vertex level, see https://github.com/spin-test/spin-test.